 I had plans to build a rustic-style table for my dining room before I built the RH Inspired 1900s Boulangerie Table.
 I already had the boards cut and pocket holes drilled for the tabletop but then I drew the Boulangerie table and, well, the rest is “history”… Sigh!

-Later, I saw a picture of a rustic-style table with the center board removed and a metal gutter for drinks or wine bottles in its place!
+Later, I saw a picture of a picnic style table with a trough for drinks or wine bottles in the center!
 I was in love and had to have this table!
 I wasn’t able to modify my current picnic table so I decided I would go ahead and finish the rustic table I initially started but use it outside.
 Anyway, it took me a year to complete this table.
 Not because it is difficult, but because I just lost interest.
 My goal was to get it finished before my son’s graduation party and I am proud to say I did it!!

 (Note: The plans for the “gutter table” can be found at The Design Confidential .)

-Today, I will share how I constructed this table for outdoor use…
+Today, I will share how I constructed this picnic gutter table for outdoor use…